-Interests of OfficeMax Directors and Executive Officers in the Merger directors and executive officers of OfficeMax have interests in the merger that are in addition to, or different from, the interests of OfficeMax shareholders generally and that may create potential conflicts of interest.
+Interests of OfficeMax Directors and Executive Officers in the Merger

+In considering the recommendation of OfficeMax's board of directors to vote for the proposal to approve and adopt the merger agreement, OfficeMax shareholders should be aware that the directors and executive officers of OfficeMax have interests in the merger that are in addition to, or different from, the interests of OfficeMax shareholders generally and that may create potential conflicts of interest.
 OfficeMax's board of directors was aware of and considered the interests of its directors and executive officers when it considered and approved the merger agreement and determined to recommend to OfficeMax shareholders that they vote for the proposal to approve and adopt the merger agreement.